Fix: Low FPS and Stutters While Gaming on Windows 11

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\default\ApplicationManagement\AllowGameDVR

-Note: You can either do it manually or you can paste the path directly into the navigation bar at the top and hit Enter.
+Note: You can paste the path directly into the navigation bar to reach it instantly.

 Disabling Game DVR from Application Management